eelcodijkstra/trello-test/notes.md

     * this can only be done for public boards - which makes it less relevant for our case
     * see e.g. http://jsfiddle.net/danlec/hmQJP/

+### 7-jan-2015

+* trello-test2:
+    * counting number of cards in lists.

+Question: we do not want to count all elements in a list; currently, we filter only the "module" task cards, "Les..." and "Opdracht...".

+An alternative is to filter only the "About..." (and "Meta..."?) cards.

+### 8-jan-2015

+* trello-test2:
+    * first version of board configurations in time - based on card moves
+    * includes initial configuration, from `copyBoard` (configuration from template board).

 #### CSS Lint issues

 CSS Lint complains about the use of IDs as selectors.
 I do not know of a global setting